Juárez, Nuevo León

-Ciudad Benito Juárez, or simply Juárez, is the name of a city located in the eastern part of the Monterrey metropolitan area in the state of Nuevo León, Mexico.
+Ciudad Benito Juárez, or simply Juárez, is the name of a city located in the eastern part of the Monterrey metropolitan area in the Mexican state of Nuevo León.
 It is the seat of the municipality of the same name.
 Ciudad Benito Juárez had a 2020 census population of 308,285 and is the sixth-largest city in Nuevo León.
 It shares borders with the municipalities of Pesquería to the north; to the south with Santiago; to the east with Cadereyta Jiménez; and to the west with Guadalupe.

 Origin of the name

 The city was named in honor of 19th century Mexican president Benito Juárez.

 History

 Founded as "Hacienda de San José" or "Hacienda San José de los González" on June 15, 1604.
 The governor of the state of Nuevo León, Martín de Zavala, granted the lands for settlement to Bernabé González Hidalgo on April 1, 1642.

 The congress of the state decreed on March 1, 1850, the foundation of a new district with the name "El Rosario", within then "Hacienda de Villa".
 This new district was part of the municipality of Cadereyta until 1868.

 On December 30, 1868, General Jerónimo Treviño, governor of the state of Nuevo León, decreed that the "Villa de Juárez" (Juarez's Village) will be founded and recognized in the same area "El Rosario" occupied.
 As all of the other present-day municipalities of the state, Juárez was part of the system of villages used in the 19th century.
 These villages were founded in order to exploit the natural resources of the zone.

 Villa de Juárez was granted the title of city in May, 1988 with the name of "Ciudad Benito Juárez".